- Copley West Park - building updates

 - Playfair Park - washroom replacement

-The building used in Copley West Park [PDF - 86 KB] by our Saanich Neighbourhood Playground Program (SNPP) and the Greater Victoria Football Association is getting a much needed refresh!
+The building used in Copley West Park by our Saanich Neighbourhood Playground Program (SNPP) and the Greater Victoria Minor Football Association is getting a much needed refresh!
 Coming soon will be new doors, windows and siding.
 Due to an arson incident, there are delays in repairs as the washroom was significantly damaged.

-Members of the urban forestry and nautral areas teams will be performing tree work in Cuthbert Holmes [PDF - 218 KB] and Tillicum Parks [PDF - 171 KB] to mitigate trees near main pathways.
+Members of the urban forestry and nautral areas teams will be performing tree work in Cuthbert Holmes and Tillicum Parks to mitigate trees near main pathways.
 Such work zones will be clearly marked and paths will be closed for everyone's safety while work is in progress.
 As a natural areas park, visitors are not to proceed off trail to detour the area.
 Please respect the active work zones and signs posted.